rust-lang/api-guidelines/README.md

 <a id="c-ctor"></a>
 ### Constructors are static, inherent methods (C-CTOR)

-In Rust, "constructors" are just a convention:
+In Rust, "constructors" are just a convention.
+There are a variety of conventions around constructor naming, and the distinctions are often subtle.

+A constructor in it's most basic form is an empty `new` method:

 ```rust
 impl<T> Example<T> {